-The budget for 2019/20 was approved by full Council at its meeting on the 21 February 2019.
+The budget for 2019/20 was approved by full Council at its meeting on 21 February 2019.
 The net General Fund revenue budget was set at £155.730m.
-This included £10.533m of savings to be achieved (£6.875m relating to 2019/20).
+This included \pm 10.533m of savings to be achieved (\pm 6.875m relating to 2019/20).

-The forecast overall pressure is estimated at £5.243m against an approved net budget of £155.730m.
-This is driven mainly by Health, Education, Care & Safeguarding reflecting the continued pressures in Children's Services of £3.775m and Adult Services of £2.596m, partly mitigated by the contingency balances that were created by Cabinet as part of the 2018/19 budget setting process and continue to be held centrally to reflect the on-going pressures in social care being felt locally and nationally.
+The forecast overall pressure is estimated at £4.809m against an approved net budget of £155.730m.
+This is driven mainly by Health, Education, Care & Safeguarding reflecting the continued pressures in Children's Services of £4.615m and Adult Services of £1.384m, partly mitigated by the contingency balances that were created by Cabinet as part of the 2018/19 budget setting process and continue to be held centrally to reflect the on-going pressures in social care being felt locally and nationally.

-Included in this projection is £2.898m of pressures in Corporate Parenting and Placements, £2.048m in Wellbeing and Assessment and £0.560m in Disability & Mental Health.
+Included in this projection is £3.656m of pressures in Corporate Parenting and Placements and £2.178m in Wellbeing and Assessment.
 The drivers for these pressures continue from 2018/19 and arise from:

-- Continued growth in demand in Adult and Children's Social Care Services; - The timing of delivery of some aspects of the Efficiency Savings Programme to the extent that achievement of some savings may be at risk; - Managing the costs of the shared pressure with the North Tyneside Clinical Commissioning Group around agreeing adequate levels of contributions for clients with health needs and to support social care; and - Negotiations with care providers to assess the impact of the National Living Wage and the consequential impact on our commissioning costs are at an early stage for 2019/20.
+- Continued growth in demand in Adult and Children's Social Care Services; - The timing of delivery of some aspects of the Efficiency Savings Programme to the extent that achievement of some savings may be at risk; - Managing the costs of the shared pressure with the North Tyneside Clinical Commissioning Group around agreeing adequate levels of contributions for clients with health needs and to support social care; and - Negotiations continuing with care providers to assess the impact of the National Living Wage and the consequential impact on our commissioning costs for 2019/20.